-- [other schools within the Federation/Trust]; - Professional advisors such as lawyers and consultants; - The School finance/accounting teams; and - Support services (including insurance, IT support and information security).
+- Professional advisors such as lawyers and consultants; - The School finance/accounting teams; and

+• Support services (including insurance, IT support and information security).

 Information will be provided to those agencies securely or anonymised where possible.

 The recipient of the information will be bound by confidentiality obligations, we require them to respect the security of your data and to treat it in accordance with the law.